estelle/flexbox/draft/04_flex_examples.md

 We turned the navigation into a flex container in the previous code snipped for all screen sizes.

 On wider screens we want the navigation to appear on top, and we want the three sections to be the same height with the images on top and button on the bottom.
-On large screens we create three new flex containers: 1) the &lt;body> needs to be turned into a flex container so we can reorder the children to make the &lt;nav> appear between the &lt;header> and the &lt;main> content.
-2) the &lt;main> area needs to be a flex container so the three &lt;section>s be side-by-side and of equal height, and  3) Each same-height &lt;section> needs to be a flex container so enable lining up the buttons on the bottom.
+On large screens we create three new flex containers: 1) the `<body>` needs to be turned into a flex container so we can reorder the children to make the `<nav>` appear between the `<header>` and the `<main>` content.
+2) the `<main>` area needs to be a flex container so the three `<section>`s be side-by-side and of equal height, and  3) Each same-height `<section>` needs to be a flex container so enable lining up the buttons on the bottom.

-We add `flex-direction: column` to the &lt;body> and each &lt;section>, but not &lt;main> or &lt;nav>, which we allow to default to `flex-direction: row`.
+We add `flex-direction: column` to the `<body>` and each `<section>`, but not `<main>` or `<nav>`, which we allow to default to `flex-direction: row`.

-Turning the &lt;body> into a flex container wasn't necessary when the nav appeared on the bottom as this is where it appears in the source order.
-However, on wider screens we want the navigation to appear above the &lt;main> content, not below it.
-By turning the &lt;body> into a flex container the children -- the &lt;header>, &lt;main>, &lt;nav> and &lt;footer>, -- are orderable flex items.
+Turning the `<body` into a flex container wasn't necessary when the nav appeared on the bottom as this is where it appears in the source order.
+However, on wider screens we want the navigation to appear above the `<main>` content, not below it.
+By turning the `<body>` into a flex container the children -- the &lt;header>, &lt;main>, &lt;nav> and &lt;footer>, -- are orderable flex items.

 By default, all flex items are `order: 0;`.
-In the last section of the wide screen media query, we put both the &lt;header> and &lt;nav> into the same ordinal group, making them appear before &lt;main> and &lt;footer>.
+In the last section of the wide screen media query, we put both the `<header>` and &lt;nav> into the same ordinal group, making them appear before `<main>` and `<footer>`.

 We have to put both the header and nav, not just nav, into this lower numbered ordinal group, as if we had just set the nav to -1, it would have come before the header.
 Remember from the [order property](link to order property), flex items will be displayed in order-modified document order, starting from the lowest numbered ordinal group and going up, flex items appearing in order by ordinal group, with the items in each ordinal group appearing in source order.

 Note that the keyboard user, navigating thru the page, will tab thru the main content before tabbing thru the navigation, as the tab order is the same as the source order.

-Because we turned the &lt;body> into a flex container to enable the appearance of a reordering, we had to declare `flex-direction: column;` to maintain the look and feel.
+Because we turned the `<body>` into a flex container to enable the appearance of a reordering, we had to declare `flex-direction: column;` to maintain the look and feel.

 On the home page, we want the three `section`s of the `main` area to appear side-by-side, stretched to all be equal height.
-We set `display: flex;` on `&lt;main>` globally.
-Similar to `&lt;body>`, there should only be one `&lt;main>` per page.
+We set `display: flex;` on `<main>` globally.
+Similar to `<body>`, there should only be one `<main>` per page.
 If we're using a site-wide style sheet, this declaration should still be okay: but if we don't have multi-column layout for the inner pages, we should change the first selector list to read `body, .home main, section`.

 We didn't declare `flex-direction: row;` as that is the default, so isn't necessary.
 Similarly, we could have declared `align-items: stretch`, but there was no need to as it's also the default.
 If you remember from the [align-items property](link to the align-items property), by default flex items stretch to be height of the flex line.
 This is what we want: we want the sections to be the same height, no matter their content.